 Please ensure that GB is in capital letters and that there are no gaps between any of the digits in the number.
 You will be automatically informed if your enquiry is valid or invalid.
 If valid, start using that number immediately.
 If invalid, you will need to submit an EORI application.

-If you are not registered for VAT in the UK or not established in the customs territory of the community, key in GB followed by the 12 digit number you were allocated under the previous TURN system for example GB950123456000.
-Check to see if you already hold an EORI number by accessing the Commission internet website.
+If you are not registered for VAT in the UK or not established in the customs territory of the EU, key in GB followed by the 12 digit number you were allocated under the previous TURN system for example GB950123456000.
+Check to see if you already hold an EORI number by accessing the EU Commission website.

 If you’re VAT registered please complete the Application for Economic Operator Registration and Identification (EORI) form.